 2.2 Re-weighting by identified response homogeneity groups (created using sample-level information)

 Treatment by imputation was only used for low count strata.
-Where possible Information was linked with last years’ information and online searched.
-Eg. searching online if they had a website was simple.
+Where possible, information was linked with last years’ information or searched online.
+Such as searching online if they had a website.
 Nevertheless other information difficult to source was treated as item non response.

 For the others, responses were inputted into a matrix depending on their Nace category and size class.
 This made it possible to pin point poor response in particular categories and take remedial action.
 Furthermore this approach ensured that null strata that cannot support any kind of weighting structure are eliminated.